hsf-training/hsf-training-scikit-hep-webpage/_episodes/01-introduction.md

 ## Basic Python

 Most students start this module after a Python introduction or are already familiar with the *basics* of Python.
-For instance, you should be comfortable with the Python essentials such as assinging variables,
+For instance, you should be comfortable with the Python essentials such as assigning variables,

 ~~~
 x = 5